openstack/barbican/doc/source/contributor/database_migrations.rst

 Corollaries for this are that a new deployment should begin with only one node to avoid migration race conditions.

-Alternatively, the automatic update startup behavior can be disabled, forcing the use of the migration script.
-This latter mode is probably safer to use in production environments.

 Policy
 -------